Count Dankula: Reaction

 Approximately 500 people gathered in London to protest for free speech when the sentence was handed out.
 Following Meechan's conviction, British comedians Ricky Gervais and David Baddiel made comments supporting Meechan.
 Others who opposed the prosecution included Kenan Malik, Tim Blair, Helen Dale, Douglas Murray, Jordan Peterson, John Cleese, Tom Walker, Shappi Khorsandi, Marc Randazza, Jonathan Turley and Stephen Fry.
 Index on Censorship CEO Jodie Ginsberg stated that the right to free expression must include the right to offend, "otherwise the freedom is meaningless".

-Sitcom writer Graham Linehan initially condemned Meechan (however, Linehan has since retracted his condemnation and apologised to Meechan).
+Sitcom writer Graham Linehan initially condemned Meechan; he later retracted his condemnation and apologised to Meechan.
 Meechan responded by saying that Linehan's show Father Ted also contained Nazi-related jokes.
 Meechan was scrutinised for embracing support from right-wing figures Alex Jones and Tommy Robinson, to which he replied: "Imagine totally abandoning protecting human rights, just because someone you don't like is defending them too.
 Astounding."
 On 6 May 2018, Meechan spoke at the "Day for Freedom" rally, organised by Robinson, which was described as far-right by news media and observers.

 David Coburn, the United Kingdom Independence Party Member of the European Parliament for Scotland, released a two-page statement condemning the ruling as "an embarrassment".
 Philip Davies, Conservative MP for Shipley, brought up Meechan's case in the House of Commons and said: "Can we have a debate about freedom of speech in this country – something this country has long held dear and is in danger of throwing away needlessly?"